phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 pub mod allocator;
 ```

-Our dummy allocator will do the absolute minimum to implement the trait and always return an error when `alloc` is called.
+Our dummy allocator does the absolute minimum to implement the trait and always return an error when `alloc` is called.
 It looks like this:

 ```rust
 // in src/allocator.rs